mchlnix/SMB3-Foundry/MANUAL.md

 This document is supposed to help new users take their first steps using this Super Mario Bros.
 3 (SMB3) Level editor.
 It will explain core concepts of SMB3 hacking, but is not meant to be an exhaustive resource on that topic.

+It is also still a work in process.

 ## What is this?

 This editor takes a ROM file of the Nintendo Entertainment System (NES) game Super Mario Bros.
 3 and allows the user to edit the level, change their order, appearance, music etc.